-The hatchery forecasts are based on median marine survival rate expectations for Lummi Bay Hatchery or Skookum Hatchery multiplied by the number of smolts released.
+The hatchery forecast is based on median marine survival rate expectations for Lummi Bay Hatchery or Skookum Hatchery multiplied by the number of smolts released.

 There was no information available to evaluate performance of predictors for Nooksack-Samish coho stocks.